 The good news about annualcreditreport.com is that it's free.
 However, it's not an ideal form of detection because months can go by before you learn that your identity has been compromised.

 7. Monitor your credit.
-With credit monitoring services, you are alerted when their are changes to your credit file, including new accounts.
+With credit monitoring services, you are alerted when there are changes to your credit file, including new accounts.
 The downside is that there is a monthly fee for this service of about $15.
 The upside is that it’s one of the best forms of detection available.
-A service I’ve used in the past is IDENTITY GUARD®, which monitors your credit from all three major credit bureaus.
-You can check out our IDENTITY GUARD® review for more information, including how to get a 30-day free trial of the service.